robotont/robotont-firmware/docs/how_to_add_interfaces.md

 From `i2c.c` move `HAL_I2C_MspInit(I2C_HandleTypeDef hi2c)` to the `stm32f4xx_hal_msp.c`
 ![Step 8](.images/i2c_part10.png)

-From `stm32f4xx_it.h` and `stm32f4xx_it.c` (generated) move interrups handlers to the `stm32f4xx_it.h` and `stm32f4xx_it.c` (robotont)
+From `stm32f4xx_it.h` and `stm32f4xx_it.c` (generated) move interrupts handlers to the `stm32f4xx_it.h` and `stm32f4xx_it.c` (Robotont)
 ![Step 9](.images/i2c_part11.png)
 ![Step 10](.images/i2c_part12.png)

 ### Implementing interface wrapper

 In order to isolate generated stuff with robotont source code, we create simple `ic2if` module.
-Since we use only goint wrap `HAL_I2C_Mem_Write`.
+We going to wrap only `HAL_I2C_Mem_Write`.
 No need to implement stuff, that we don't use currently, it's always can be done in the future.

-We will need `init` function to initialize interfaces and `meemoryWrite` to communicate with external devuce, such OLED SSD1306.
+We will need `init` function to initialize interfaces and `memoryWrite` to communicate with external device, such OLED SSD1306.

 ```c
 void i2cif_init(void)